-And on the rare occasions Horan's mother visited a neighborhood crony, Horan and a friend would try their hand at strudel making.
+And on rare occasions, Horan's mother visited a neighborhood crony, Horan, and a friend would try their hand at strudel making.

 "If the dough didn't turn out well, we'd hide it in the garbage.
 I'd hate for my mother to know how many batches we threw away.
 You know, every penny counted in those days.
 By the time I was 18, though, I was able to make a good strudel on my own."

 A Dying Art

 Strudel making is becoming a lost art, and even the ladies at St. Joseph the Worker Church have slowed up their fundraiser production.
 At its height, the women used 50 to 60 pounds of flour at one time.

 A typical strudel-making session started at 6:30 a.m. on Saturdays.
 The ladies were divided into two teams -- the dough makers and the filling makers—and the ovens were fired up to 350 F.

 "Everybody got a 3-pound piece of dough to knead.
 You have to knead until the air pockets are real small.
 If they're large, the dough will tear.
 So you knead and knead until you cut into the dough and see that the air pockets are small," Horan says.
 "Then we put it to rest in a warm oven while we prepared the tables."

 The ladies placed white tablecloths on two 8-by-6-foot tables and dusted the cloths with flour.
 A piece of dough was placed on top and the gentle stretching began.